 Chase the Dot: The Ultimate Cat Sport

 Pet stores sell lots of interactive cat toys you can use to amuse your cat: feathers on springs, battery-operated mice, and so on.
-We sell a few toys of our own, too—the Kong Swizzle Bird Cat Toy, the Kong Tennis Ball Mouse, and the Cat Dancer.
+We sell a few toys of our own, too—the Kong Swizzle Bird Cat Toy, the Kitty Lure Caster, and the Cat Dancer.
 One of the best toys in the world for most cats, however, is the laser pointer, which you can get from any office supply store.

 Most cats will chase the sharp little red dot of light that the pointer makes right from the moment they see it.
 You can send the cat in any direction, at any speed.
 You can use the dot as a target to train other behavior, or you can use a bit of dot play as a reward for a good training session, as dog owners sometimes use ball play to reward good work.